 How does it work?

-100% of contributions toward the Good Samaritan Fund go directly toward the medical expenses to care for these animals in need.
-The doctors' time is donated and medical services will be provided at discounted rates, allowing more animals to receive care.
+100% of your contributions will go directly toward the medical expenses to care for these animals in need.
+Dr. Ruisi’s time will be donated and medical services will be provided at discounted rates, allowing more animals to receive care.

 How can you help?